ModelarData/Telegraf-Output-Apache-Arrow-Flight/README.md

 ## Setting up and running the plugin

-To build the plugin binary and run it:
+To build the binary and run the plugin:

 1. Install the latest version of [Go](https://go.dev/doc/install).
 2. Download the latest version of [telegraf](https://github.com/influxdata/telegraf/releases) for your platform.
 (To see which platform is needed, run the following command: `go env GOOS GOARCH`)